ciromattia/kcc/README.md

 * Fixed some Windows and OSX specific bugs
 * Fixed problem with marigns when using HQ mode

+####4.1:
+* Greatly increased speed of MOBI creation.
+A big thank you to Kevin Hendricks for code contributions!
+* Improved performance on Windows
+* Improved MOBI splitting and changed maximal size of output file
+* Fixed _No optimization_ mode
+* Multiple small tweaks nad minor bug fixes

 ## KNOWN ISSUES
 Please check [wiki page](https://github.com/ciromattia/kcc/wiki/Known-issues).